To report an outage, call

 Is this new technology reliable?

 Electric powered autos have actually been around for more than a century.
 In the 1890s, electric cars were more popular than gas-powered autos because of their simplicity, reliability, and low cost of operation.
 In fact, Henry Ford’s wife drove an EV.
-For a variety of reasons, EV technology languished with the rise of gas-powered engines, but today, EVs —once again—are finding their place across American.
+For a variety of reasons, EV technology languished with the rise of gas-powered engines, but today, EVs —once again—are finding their place across America.
 This renew popularity is fueled by significant advancements in power electronics and energy storage technologies.

 What do all the different terms mean?